 I get to tell my kids how much they look like their birth mommy and daddy and deepen the conversation when asked where they came from.
 It’s an emotional slippery slope, but I’m willing to accept the challenge.

 As a mom by adoption, I am absolutely blessed.

-Adoption is a beautiful mess, which, in turn, has been the biggest blessing of my entire families’ lives.
-I know for certain that after a tough season of infertility, we were called to adoption.
+Adoption is a beautiful mess, which, in turn, has been the biggest blessing of my entire family’s lives.
+After a tough season of infertility, I know we were called to adoption.
 My children are just that — my children.
-And because of them, I’m a mommy, and a “normal” mommy at that!
+And because of them, I’m a mommy and a “normal” mommy at that!

 To all the moms out there — biological, foster, adoptive, step, etc. — whew!
 You are amazing.
-Each one of us had to fight our own unique battles to get to where we are today.
-And it’s thanks to those battles that we’ve arrived on the other side —stronger, wiser, and perhaps scarred but better equipped to shape the littles ones we’ve been entrusted with.
+Each of us had to fight our unique battles to get to where we are today.
+And it’s thanks to those battles that we’ve arrived on the other side —stronger, wiser, and perhaps scarred but better equipped to shape the little ones we’ve been entrusted with.